josephclark293/cis230pass/README.md

 We discussed the sample Exam 1!

 ## Week 6
 We now will discuss methods.
 To do this well you will need mastery of all the previous skills!
-For this first session onMethods there are no exercises.
+For this first session on Methods there are no exercises.
 We will just look at examples together.

+## Week 7
+We began using arrays in Java!
+We have a slide deck [here]().
+The exercises are straight forward and can be found in the book.
+Note: Click the link for the slides or use week 9 folder.
+The weeks are not the same as last semester.
+I also placed more methods exercises which are in the Week 8 folder.